marclura/PT2258-Arduino-Library/README.md

 ## Initial volume
----
 The PT2258 has the volume of all the channels at the maximum when it powers on (and the mute active as well, see "Mute" above).

 ## Functions
----

 ### PT2258 (address)
-@brief PT2258 Datatype declaration
-@param address Set the IC address, default 0x88, it uses the address from the datasheet
+Create a new PT2258 Datatype declaration.
+Set the I2C address of the IC address (read the PT2258 address paragraph on top for correct use).

 `PT2258(uint8_t address)`

+Example: `PT2258 myPT2258(0x88);`

 ### begin()
-@brief Start the I2C communication
-@return Return 1:successful, 0:connection error
+Start the I2C communication.
+Returns 1:successful, 0:connection error

 `uint8_t begin(void)`

-### attenuation(db)
+### attenuation(channel, attenuation)
-@brief Set the individual channel attenuation in db
-@param channel Channel to set, form 1 to 6
-@param db Attenuation in db from 0 (0db) to 79 (79db)
+Set the individual channel attenuation in db.
+Indicate the channel number form 1 to 6 to set.
+Attenuation in db from 0 (0db) to 79 (79db)

 `void attenuation(uint8_t channel,  uint8_t attenuation)`

-### attenuationAll(db)
+### attenuationAll(attenuation)
-@brief Set the attenuation of all the channels at once in db
-@param db Attenuation in db from 0 (0db) to 79 (79db)
+Set the attenuation of all the channels at once in db.
+Attenuation in db from 0 (0db) to 79 (79db)

 `void attenuationAll(uint8_t attenuation)`

 ### volume(channel, volume)
-@brief Set the individual channel attenuation in db
-@param channel Channel to set, form 1 to 6
-@param volume Volume from 0 (min) to 100 (max)
+Set the individual channel volume.
+Indicate the channel number form 1 to 6 to set.
+Volume from 0 (min) to 100 (max)

 `void volume(uint8_t channel,  uint8_t volume)`

 ### volumeAll(volume)
-@brief Set the attenuation of all the channels at once in db
-@param volume Volume from 0 (min) to 100 (max)
+Set the volume of all the channels at once.
+Volume from 0 (min) to 100 (max)

 `void volumeAll(uint8_t volume)`

 ### mute(boolean)
-@brief Mute control for all the channels.
+Mute control for all the channels.
 No matter the volume, the channels will stay silent.
 It has to be disabled to hear something.
-@param mute Mute active (1, true) or mute not active (0, false)
+Mute active (1, true) or mute not active (0, false)

 `void mute(bool mute)`